VkumarStack/CS180/Textbook/Network_Flow.md

               Update f to be f'
               Update the residual graph Gf to be Gf' Return f
+- At every stage of the Ford-Fulkerson Algorithm, the flow values and residual capacities are *integers* - this is because all edge capacities are integers, and so all residual capacities will also be integers
+    - This fact can be used to show that the algorithm eventually terminates: *Let f be a flow in G, and let P be a simple s-t path in G<sub>f</sub>.
+Then v(f') = v(f) + bottleneck(P, f); and since bottleneck(P, f) > 0, it is the case that v(f') > v(f)*
+    - An upper bound on the maximum flow value can be established as the sum of capacities for edges out of *s*, denoted as *C*
+        - The Ford-Fulkerson Algorithm terminates in at most *C* iterations of the loop, since the value of the flow could, in the worst case, increase by 1 for *C* times until the upper bound is reached
+- During each iteration of the algorithm, it takes *O(m + n) = O(m)* time to find an *s-t* path in *G<sub>f</sub>* (since each vertex has at least one edge, so there are more edges that vertices), *O(n)* time to perform an augmentation, and *O(m)* time to build a new residual graph
+    - Each iteration can be bounded by *O(m)*, and since there can be at most *C* iterations, the algorithm is bounded by *O(mC)* time
 ## Maximum Flows and Minimum Cuts in a Network
 - A **cut** in a flow network is a division of nodes into two sets, *A* and *B*, such that *s ∈ A* and *t ∈ B*
     - The *capacity* of a cut *(A, B)*, denoted as *c(A, B)* is the sum of all capacities out of *A*: *Σ<sub>e out of A</sub>c<sub>e</sub>*